pyside/packaging/setuptools/README.txt

 This is now deprecated.

-Please use the `new distutils compatible build scripts <https://github.com/PySide/pyside-setup>`_
+Please use the `new distutils compatible build scripts at https://github.com/PySide/pyside-setup